GPUDROPS/GPUDROPS/README.md

 ## Tips & Tricks

-**We strongly suggest using PayPal as your payment method for EVGA.
-If you use a debit/credit card, EVGA may ask for 2FA, randomly decline your card, or you may run into cookie bans (error code webpages).**
+**We strongly suggest using PayPal as your payment method for EVGA**.
+If you use a debit/credit card, EVGA may ask for 2FA, randomly decline your card, or you may run into cookie bans (error code webpages).

+If you are using PayPal for payment, [setup PayPal One Touch](https://www.paypal.com/us/webapps/mpp/one-touch-checkout).